-In collaboration with the Program Manager as well as University stakeholders, the Project Managers organize and conduct the architect selection process in concert with the Office of the University Architect and Finance and Administration for projects over $25,000.
-On Developer-led projects the Project Manager will coordinate University Stakeholder involvement in the developer lead process.
-The Project Managers will also be responsible for the selection of other professional services as required for a project.
-The Project Managers will manage capital projects up to approximately $100,000,000, for project categories that may include residential, retail, administrative, academic, and athletic buildings and facilities.
+In collaboration with the Program Manager and university stakeholders, the Project Managers (PM) will organize and conduct the architect selection process in concert with the Office of the University Architect and Facilities Finance and Administration for projects over $25,000.
+On Developer-led projects the PM will coordinate university stakeholder involvement in the developer lead process and will also be responsible for the selection of other professional services as required for a project.

-Shepherd the development of the architectural program in consultation with, user group(s) and other stakeholders as appropriate (e.g., the Office of the Vice Provost for Space Programming and Planning or third party developer (when applicable);
+Shepherding the development of the architectural program in consultation with, user group(s) and other stakeholders as appropriate

-Coordinate the project schedule with University stakeholders or a third party developer (when applicable) to meet the agreed-upon milestones and overall schedule
+Coordinating the project schedule with University stakeholders or a third party developer (when applicable) to meet the agreed-upon milestones and overall schedule.

 Project Design Standards